xrootd/xrootd-website/dload.md

 curl -L https://cern.ch/xrootd/xrootd.repo -o /etc/yum.repos.d/xrootd.repo
 ```

-Each of these repo files define four repositories, `xrootd-stable`, which
+Each of these repo files define three repositories: `xrootd-stable`, which
-contains stable releases, `xrootd-master`, which tracks the `master` branch
+contains stable releases, `xrootd-testing`, which tracks the `devel` branch
-upstream (latest patch release + patches planned for the next patch release),
-`xrootd-devel`, which tracks the `devel` branch upstream (`master` branch +
-features planned for the next minor release), and finally `xrootd-source`,
-which provides the source RPMs to allow one to download sources and patches
+upstream, and `xrootd-source`, which provides the source RPMs to allow one to
-for a release and build/rebuild custom RPMs locally.
-By default, only the
+download sources and patches for a release and build/rebuild custom RPMs
-main `xrootd-stable` repository and the `xrootd-source` repository for the
+locally.
+By default, only the main `xrootd-stable` repository and the
-sources are enabled.
-All RPMs on these repositories are signed with the
+`xrootd-source` repository for the sources are enabled.
+All RPMs on these
-following GPG key:
+repositories are signed with the following GPG key:

 * XRootD Developers (RPM Signing Key) <xrootd-dev@slac.stanford.edu>
 * Fingerprint: `B3D5 6D10 62CA 39A5 92CD 70EA E07D BF0E FD32 3FF0`